 - Group and/or individual evidence-based practice projects

 All newly licensed nurses employed at Mayo Clinic receive a comprehensive orientation that prepares them for practicing in their nursing specialty environment.
 The Nurse Residency Program is an additional opportunity to participate in a rigorous training program that will help you build your leadership and professional skills as well as provide supplemental transition support during the first year of your career.

-All registered nurses with a baccalaureate degree or higher and less than 12 months of practice experience as a registered nurse who are hired to a scheduled FTE position (not a supplemental position) participate in the Nurse Residency Program.
+All registered nurses with an associate degree or higher and less than 12 months of practice experience as a registered nurse who are hired to a scheduled FTE position (not a supplemental position) participate in the Nurse Residency Program.
 No action is required on your part to join the program.